Ambrose1123/Wira/README.md

 ## Data generating

+In wira-backend, search for db.js and fill in your postgresdb details(you only need to change it to your database name and your DB password).

-go to generatedata.js in wira-backend, make sure the details about your db is filled, then search for the section where there is:
+Go to generatedata.js in wira-backend, make sure the details about your db is filled, then search for the section where there is:

     const testUsername = 'Test123'; // Specify the username